wJDKnight/draw_spatial/README.md

 # Spatial Transcriptomics Cell Annotation Tool

 An interactive GUI tool for manual annotation of cell types in spatial transcriptomics data.
-This tool allows researchers to visualize and annotate cells in spatial data through an intuitive interface.
+This tool enables researchers to efficiently visualize, explore, and annotate cells in spatial transcriptomics datasets through an intuitive and user-friendly interface.

 ## Features